 Julie Overend, Ward Teacher

-Multimedia Advocacy and RIX Wikis have now been adopted by around ten Local Authorities and over 100 schools and organisations in the UK, EU, US and Australia to embed person-centred approaches.
+Multimedia Advocacy and RIX Wikis have now been adopted by around ten Local Authorities and over 100 schools and organisations in the UK, EU and United States to embed person-centred approaches.

 These services and organisations are actively working with RIX Wikis to support individuals with special educational needs and disabilities to live the lives that they want to lead.